TarzanPrintsBengals

 Please look at photos

-a $50.00 deposit and $850.00 when you pick up your kitten. as pet.
 I'm working on my website, please text me about the kittens we have.

 Physical Appearance: The Famous Bengal Markings!